 I just could not imagine what the heck you would do with your life if you were not drinking.
 Alcohol is all-consuming and anything that poses a threat to that had to be destroyed or completely separated from my thinking.

 People that take offense to my recovery or just don’t understand it are people that I usually do not need to be around.
-These are people that I am saving a seat for.

 My alcoholi consumed everything that I was and now my recovery is consuming me.
 I like it like that.
-Recovery… you complete me.